Professional Development with Lily

 The Power of Student Agency: How Choice Boosts Engagement & Investment in Learning

 Educators can inspire a love of learning that transcends the classroom by weaving opportunities for student agency throughout all areas of curricula.
 When teachers move away from a compliance-oriented, one-size-fits-all approach to instruction and instead let students’ interests and strengths lead the way, engagement soars.
-This workshop introduces practical strategies and resources (such as choice boards, extensions, and varied publishing options) that inspire children to listen to their instincts and take ownership in their learning.
+This workshop introduces practical strategies and resources (such as choice boards, enrichment extensions, and varied publishing options) that inspire children to listen to their instincts and take ownership in their learning.

 Teaching Emotional Literacy: How to Help Children Positively Navigate Their Inner Lives Through Reading and Writing Instruction